 Glass bottles contain unreadable messages, and piano hammers maintain the silence of unsung songs.
 In Here I am, a concrete man, throwing himself into abstraction Wa Lehulere foregrounds the poetics of the suspended and the implied, excavating the metaphoric fecundity of the unrealised gesture.

 Wa Lehulere has recently won the Malcolm McLaren Award presented by Performa for his work I Cut My Skin to Liberate the Splinter.
 The prize is bestowed in recognition of artists who stage 'an innovative and thought-provoking performance' during the New York-based biennial.

-Here I am, a concrete man, throwing himself into abstraction is Wa Lehulere’s fourth solo exhibition with the gallery.
+This is Wa Lehulere’s fourth solo exhibition with the gallery.

 The exhibition opens on Thursday 18 January, 6 to 8pm.

 The opening will include a performance titled Dry Cry, in which the artist sketches transient portraits of attendees for R100 each.